Avid movie watcher and sometimes harsh critic with dreams of writing stories himself.

 The plot follows Cassie (Carey Mulligan) who daylights as a low end coffee shop barista and at night preys on the so called "nice guys."
 She will show up at a bar feigning a drunk appearance to lure guys, only to reveal that she is in fact not drunk once she is taken home.
 If they try to take advantage of her, she puts them in their place.
-Slowly over the course of the film we realize that she was once a promising medical student who suddenly vanished after an unidentified trauma involving her close friend.
+Slowly over the course of the film, we realize that she was once a promising medical student who suddenly vanished after an unidentified trauma involving her close friend.
 Night after night, she takes her vengeance on men and keeps collection of their names in a diary.
-One day at the coffee shop an ex classmate, Ryan (Bo Burnham), begins to court her and reveals that the people that caused her friend great trauma is back in town forcing her to rethink her strategy and spring into action against those that caused her and Nina so much pain.
+One day at the coffee shop, an ex classmate, Ryan (Bo Burnham), begins to court her and reveals that the people that caused her friend great trauma is back in town.
+This forces her to rethink her strategy and spring into action against those that caused her and Nina so much pain.